© Copyright ResourcefulManager

 Plus, offering your own fix doesn’t teach the employee anything, other than you know what you’re doing and they don’t.

-Never assume the employee knows he or she is doing something wrong.
-It could be something the employee doesn’t realize or isn’t aware of.
+Never assume employees know they’re doing something wrong.
+It could be something they don’t realize or aren’t aware of.

-So, avoid interrupting the employee while he’s in the process of doing something wrong unless it’s an absolute emergency.
+So, avoid interrupting employees while they’re in the process of doing something wrong unless it’s an absolute emergency.
 This could come across as though you’re spying, and it’s demeaning.

 For example: “Um, OK that’s wrong.
 You’re not supposed to start cataloging stat sheets before they get final review.”